HarrisSte/E-Commerce-Back-End/README.md

 ## Contributors

 There was a great deal of research done to complete this project.
 Part of that research was reading through the documentation for Sequelize and Dotenv.
-I also read through materials and articles from StackOverflow, and class resources provided by the bootcamp and my student success coach, Lisa.
+I also read through materials and articles from StackOverflow, and class resources provided by the boot camp and my student success coach, Lisa.
 I also received assistance from my TA instructors during office hours.
 In addition, I conferred with my classmates and colleagues.

 ## Contact